 A degree candidate must be present for commencement exercises unless he or she has notified the Registrar of his or her intention to graduate in absentia.

 A degree candidate must be registered in the semester or summer term in which the degree will be awarded.
 If the student is not registered for credit or thesis extension, the student will register for SPCL 6099.
-There will be a fee of $200 for registration for SPCL 6099.

 A graduate student taking at least 9 semester hours of graduate work per semester is considered a full-time student.
 The maximum load during the summer session is 9 semester hours.
 A graduate student registered for thesis credit, required internship, or residency is also considered a full-time student without regard to the number of credit hours.
 The first semester of thesis extension will be considered full-time enrollment, but subsequent semesters of thesis extension will be considered as less than one-quarter time.